1alirezahashemi1/Django-Project3-social-media/README.md

 # Django-Project-3-social-media-
 This is a simple social media app (similar to instagram but of course much weaker than that)

-follow these simple terms to run this program on your server(in your pc)
+follow these simple terms to run this program on your own server(in your pc)
 1) clone this app in a particular place in your pc with this command >> git clone repo_address
 2) make a virtualenv beside where the project located
 3) active youe virtual enviorment in windows with this command >> Virtualenv_name\Scripts\activate